-Remaining amortization period: 22 years

-Asset valuation method: 10 year smoothed market; 12% soft corridor valuation pursuant to an expeirence study of the period ending 2022.

-Salary increases: 3.50% to 11.85% including inflation

-Retirement age: Experience-based table of rates that vary by age.
-Last updated for the 2023 are multiplied by 103% and female rates are multiplied by 105%.
+Actuarial cost method: Amortization method: Remaining amortization period: Asset valuation method: Inflation: Salary increases: Investment rate of return: Retirement age: Mortality: 10 year smoothed market; 12% soft corridor 2.50% 3.50% to 11.85% including inflation 6.75% Experience-based table of rates that vary by age.
+Last updated for the 2023 valuation pursuant to an expeirence study of the period ending 2022.
+Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are multiplied by 103% and female rates are multiplied by 105%.
 The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
 Pre-retirement: PUB(10) mortality tables, with the 110% of the Public Safety table used for males and 100% of the General Employee table used for females.
 The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Other Information: Notes There were no benefit changes during the year.